gfszr/dotfiles/README.md

 * `yarn` and `node`, in order for coc.nvim to work.
 Run `yarn install` in `nvim/pack/man/start/coc.nvim' after installation, other than using a precompiled release branch.

+For extra configurations and useful installations, please refer to the recommendations section.

 ## Recommendations

 Although not required and not attached, I use: